-Perfluorinated Compounds (PFCs):
+PERFLUORINATED COMPOUNDS (PFCS):

 There are some contaminants for which the US EPA develops health advisories (HA), but has not yet established regulatory limits for compliance by public water suppliers.
 The health advisories provide technical information on health effects.
-Perfluoroctanoic acid (PFOA) and perfluoroctanesulfonic acid (PFOS) are included in those contaminants that have no regulatory limit but are associated with a health advisory.
+Perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS) are included in those contaminants that have no regulatory limit but are associated with a health advisory.
 Currently, PFOA and PFOS have a combined health advisory level of 70 ppt.
 These chemicals are among a family of manmade chemicals that have been used for decades as ingredients to make products that resist heat, oil, stains, grease and water, and are used in foam products for firefighting.
-Due to recent health concerns in the region regarding PFOA and PFOS (PFCs), NPWA voluntarily elected to test for PFCs at the Forest Park Water Treatment Plant and at our wells.
+Due to recent health concerns in the region, Forest Park Water Treatment Plant voluntarily elected to monitor water at the plant for PFCs.